evgmesh/Linux/README.md

 # Linux
-Dedicated to my projects in Linux
+Dedicated to my projects in Linux for course Linux and Networks at Metropolia

 Scripts can be executed directly (ie. by running ./step1.sh).